 Ekdanta, the Elephant-headed God, Ganesha, Ganapati Bappa is known by many names.
 With Ganesha Chaturthi around the corner, all of us are very excited.

-I’ve often observed that children tend to be more ecstatic about Ganesh Chaturthi than adults.
+I’ve often observed that children tend to be more ecstatic about Ganesha Chaturthi than adults.
 They actually go out of their way to make the festival a great success.
 Children usually manage the decorations and dancing parts.
 And they love the piping hot modaks that come out of every kitchen as an offering to the Elephant God (who doesn’t?)

 1. Ganpati Bappa is one of the most popular Hindu Gods

-2. Ganpati Bappa loves sweets
+2. Ganapati Bappa loves sweets

-If there’s one thing that endears Ganpati to children, it is this.
+If there’s one thing that endears Lord Ganesh to children, it is this.
 He loves sweets.
 Be it the traditional ukadiche modak or the delicious boondi ke laddoos, Ganpati Bappa is known to be fond of gobbling them up in a go.
 If you find your sweets missing during Ganesh Chaturthi, you know who to ask now!

 3. His mount is a mouse